On another note, here’s a seagull I saw skimming along the waves on that walk.

 Last Sunday, after a hectic afternoon running errands through Christmas shopping crowds, I went out to the Manhattan Beach Pier to watch the waves and relax.
 This seagull seemed to have the “relax” part down already.

-Manhattan Beach pier at sunset
+Manhattan Beach at Night

 Manhattan Beach at Night on Flickr.